LT-IntroToAI-SY2324/a2-movie-chatbot-EdogCPS/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
     The length of the single program.
     It got so long it became hard to read.
+When debugging, it took forever to read though my code and see just WHERE my error was.
+Not even fix it.
 I need to add more comments and I need to code cleaner.
 I had to much excess.
+And I need to add more comments.
+Like, more comments. #comments

 2. Explain how you could use the match function for extracting information from a movie database.